babettedewolff/reduction_SL/README.md

 # reduction_SL
-Mathematica code that performs a second order phase reduction for two-coupled Stuart-Landau oscillators.
+The file "SL_reduction_github.nb" contains the Mathematica code that performs a second order phase reduction for two-coupled Stuart-Landau oscillators.

 Input: the function "coupling" defines the coupling between the two oscillators, here chosen as a delayed mean field.
 Output: